|

 the plant is incredibly wise & quite sentient.
 If perhaps

-you cannot feel what she is putting out, she can certainly
+you cannot feel what it is putting out, it can certainly

 feel what you are.